ratwolfzero/hopalong_python/README.md

 # Calculate & Display the Hopalong Attractor with Python

-- [Calculate and Display the Hopalong Attractor with Python]
+- [Calculate \& Display the Hopalong Attractor with Python]
   - [Abstract](#abstract)
   - [Requirements](#requirements)
   - [Usage](#usage)